ryancwalsh/cars/README.md

 # TODO

-1. add weighted score to Retool webapp and document the formula here
-1. make cron jobs that call the CarGurus scraper
 1. make cron job that checks each "active" listing in the check_whether_still_available view to see if it's still available at CarGurus and updates the `listings` row to say when it was last checked (and update to inactive as necessary or update image)
+1. handle CarGurus pagination to allow getting listings older than 7 days
+1. edit Retool mobile app at https://rcwalsh.retool.com/mobile/editor/Cars%20mobile to
+   1. have better weighted score
+   1. show all scores
+   1. allow toggling is_active
+   1. add notes
+   1. change weights
+1. make cron job that runs `yarn tsx helpers/cron_jobs/addNewListings.ts` daily
 1. figure out why `ScrapedListing` type is equivalent to `any`
 1. add screeshots of Supabase, Retool, etc to this readme
 1. use Retool to create a UI that allows blocking models (as a replacement for manual `allowed_models` view)

 ## Later

-- make Retool mobile app at https://rcwalsh.retool.com/mobile/editor/Cars%20mobile
 - Autotrader?
 - get it working on Vercel (lower priority since I could run this on my local laptop or Digital Ocean)